Are you looking for an equipment rental agreement template?

 1. Definition

-An equipment rental agreement (also known as an equipment rental form or an equipment rental contract) is a legally binding document that is used to rent equipment from one party to another for a fixed period of time.
+An equipment rental agreement (also known as an equipment hire agreement, equipment rental form, or equipment rental contract) is a legally binding document that is used to rent equipment from one party to another for a fixed period of time.

 Its purpose is to define in clear, thorough terms each party's responsibilities and obligations to protect the best interests of both parties, as neither can alter the agreement without prior written consent from the other.